jongacnik/gr8/readme.md

 css.attach()
 ```

 Now we can use the available css selectors in our app!
+[Click here to see a running example]().

 ```html
 <div class="c6 p2 fs1-5 tcr" sm="c12 p1 tcb">subarashīdesu!</div>